 - Remove the toilet tank lid.

 - Drop one dye tablet or 10 drops of food coloring into the tank.
-(Dye tablets are often available for free through local water providers).
+(Dye tablets are often available for free from local water providers).

 - Put the lid back on.
 Do not flush.

-- Wait at least 10-15 minutes, and then look in the bowl.
+- Check your toilet bowl.
 If you see colored water, you have a leak.
 If not, you don't.

-- HETs are widely available at home improvement and plumbing stores, and typically cost about $100 -400 plus any installation fees.
-The estimated payback time for a HET typically ranges from half a year to five years depending on the cost of your toilet and your household's annual water and sewer costs.
+- HE toilets are widely available at home improvement and plumbing stores, and typically cost about $100 - $400 plus installation fees.
+The estimated payback time for a HE toilet typically ranges from half a year to five years depending on the cost of your toilet and your household's annual water and sewer costs.
 Find information on which toilets perform best here.